RajatRasal/Contrastive-Learning-with-MNIST/README.md

 - Longer training - the confusion between 4 and 8 still present
 - Bigger embeddings dim - possibly...
 512

+- Using STN, we can separate 4 and 9 but we then get confused between 3, 5 and 8.
+- Increasing intermediate from 32 to 50 improve disentanglement.

+- At this point we might need to try some learning rate decay.
+The components in the NN pipeline seem to be able to separate the classes, but we are not learning the network in the most appropriate way.
+`python3 -m src.train --epoch 40 -p avg -a gelu -l 0.005 --batch-size 2048 --pretrain --embedding 256 --pos-margin 2 --neg-margin 0 --preprocess --stn`

 ## Useful Links
 - https://ealizadeh.com/blog/guide-to-python-env-pkg-dependency-using-conda-poetry/
 - https://docs.ray.io/en/latest/tune/examples/tune-pytorch-lightning.html#tune-pytorch-lightning-ref